marctrem/usbarmory-wiki-fork/Host-communication.md

 3. Set IPv4 configuration to Manual with IP Address 10.0.0.2, Netmask 255.255.255.0.

-The Internet Connection Sharing on Mac OS X requires an IP range on a **different** subnet, this requires re-configuring the USB armory with an IP address between the range 192.168.2.2-192.168.2.254 on its usb0 interface, using 192.168.2.1 as default gateway (which must be set as static IP address on the 'RNDIS/Ethernet Gadget' interface).
+The Internet Connection Sharing on macOS requires an IP range on a **different** subnet, this requires re-configuring the USB armory with an IP address between the range 192.168.2.2-192.168.2.254 on its usb0 interface, using 192.168.2.1 as default gateway (which must be set as static IP address on the 'RNDIS/Ethernet Gadget' interface).
 Once this is performed Internet Connection Sharing can be enabled as follows:

 1. On the Mac choose Apple menu > 'System Preferences' and click Sharing.